2013 Annual Science Report

 Arizona State University Reporting | SEP 2012 – AUG 2013

 Stoichiometry of Life - Task 2c - Field Studies - Other

 Life on floating pumice: Director’s Discretionary Fund project.
-During 2012 we obtained supplementary funding from the NAI DDF to take advantage of the opportunity for astrobiological research presented by the massive eruption of the Puyehue / Cordon Caulle volcano near Bariloche, Argentina (Elser’s sabbatical leave location).
-During January / February 2012, Elser along with student J Corman, postdoc Z Lee, and NAI collaborator J Siefert collaborated with Argentinian colleagues E Balseiro and B Modenutti to sample floating pumice, perform nutrient uptake studies, and extract DNA for 16S sequencing.
-Pictures from the field and preliminary data are shown in Figure DDF.
-The DNA samples are being processed by ASU student M Kellom and will be run at University of Illinois sequencing center.
-Elser presented preliminary findings from this work at the 2012 ABSCICON in Atlanta and also at the 2012 ASLO meeting in Japan.
-This work was highlighted in an article in Astrobiology Magazine (“Microbes Go Rafting on Floating Volcanic Rocks”; http://tinyurl.com/9xyaj4a).
+During 2012, we obtained supplementary funding from the NAI DDF to take advantage of the opportunity for astrobiological research presented by the massive eruption of the Puyehue / Cordon Caulle volcano near Bariloche, Argentina (Elser’s sabbatical leave location).
+During January/February 2012, Elser along with student J. Corman, postdoc Z. Lee, and NAI collaborator J. Siefert collaborated with Argentinian colleagues E. Balseiro and B. Modenutti to sample floating pumice, perform nutrient uptake studies, and extract DNA for 16S sequencing.
+During the past year the DNA samples were processed at University of Illinois sequencing center and the massive amount of data (70,000 sequences) is under analysis by M. Kellom, an ASU PhD student.
+Biogeochemical analyses have largely been completed and isotope samples for assessment of P and N uptake rates are now being completed.
+It is expected that a manuscript will be prepared from this work during January 2014 (Refer to Figure 1).

 PROJECT MEMBERS:James Elser

 Earth's early biosphere.

 Co-evolution of microbial communities